-I wouldn't call myself a 'smartwatch person'; I'm more into the best running watches or fitness trackers, if anything.
-Even so, I was looking forward to this Montblanc Summit Lite review nevertheless.
-And that is despite the fact that the watch runs Wear OS, an operating system not generally beloved by smartwatch users, including me.
+I wouldn't call myself a 'smartwatch person'; I'm more into the best running watches or fitness trackers if anything.
+Even so, I was looking forward to this Montblanc Summit Lite review.
+And that is, even though the watch runs Wear OS, an operating system not generally beloved by smartwatch users, including me.

-But after giving it a try, I came to the conclusion that if you can look past the flaws of its operating system, Montblanc Summit Lite is not a bad fitness wearable.
-Sure, it's not the most accurate one either but this fitness-Montblanc has a slew of decent features and top-notch build quality, for people who are happy to pay the premium for the Montblanc logo.
+But after giving it a try, I concluded that if you can look past the flaws of its operating system, Montblanc Summit Lite is not a lousy fitness wearable.
+Sure, it's not the most accurate one either, but this fitness-Montblanc has a slew of decent features and top-notch build quality for people who are happy to pay the premium for the Montblanc logo.

 The Montblanc Summit Lite is available to buy now at Montblanc UK (opens in new tab) for a recommended retail price of £715.
 There is no information on availability in the US.

 The watch is available in Black with Rubber Strap, Aluminium Grey with Fabric Strap, Aluminium Grey with Rubber Strap and Aluminium Black with Fabric Strap.
 All versions have the same RRP.
-The review model was the Aluminium Grey version with Rubber strap.
+The review model was the Aluminium Grey version with a rubber strap.

-The Montblanc Summit Lite has a 1.2-inch AMOLED display with a 390 x 390 pixel resolution, protected under Gorilla Glass lens.
-Thes Summit Lite is touch-enabled watch and the touch controls work smoothly (more on this in the next section).
+The Montblanc Summit Lite has a 1.2-inch AMOLED display with a 390 x 390-pixel resolution, protected under a Gorilla Glass lens.
+Thes Summit Lite is a touch-enabled watch, and the touch controls work smoothly (more on this in the next section).
 There are three physical buttons on the watch, all located on one side, a larger crown plus in the middle and two push buttons above and below the crown.
 The crown can be rotated and also pushed, so it's kind of a two-in-one button.

 I was a tad bit disappointed with the 'click-sensation' of these buttons, especially the crown: it lacks that distinct 'solid click' feel I expect of a watch with such a premium price tag.
-It's not terrible and I also know it's a bit of nitpicky thing to say but I feel that a top-tier smartwatch such as the Montblanc Summit Lite should have a deliver in this department too.
+It's not terrible, and I also know it's a bit of a nitpicky thing to say, but I feel that a top-tier smartwatch such as the Montblanc Summit Lite should have delivery in this department too.

-The Qualcomm Snapdragon Wear 3100 processor does its best to speed up the transitions between tile-swaps and to make the operating system less laggy, something Wear OS is infamous for.
-And indeed, although the touch controls aren't too snappy, they are not terribly slow either and you don't need to wait half an hour for the user actions to be recognised by the watch.
+The Qualcomm Snapdragon Wear 3100 processor does its best to speed up the transitions between tile-swaps and to make the operating system less laggy; something Wear OS is infamous for.
+And indeed, although the touch controls aren't too snappy, they are not terribly slow either, and you don't need to wait half an hour for the user's actions to be recognised by the watch.

-The tiles on the watch can be swapped in and out using the Wear OS App on your smartphone, and again, there is nothing new to report here. the only difference are the custom watch Montblanc Summit Lite faces available in the app.
+The tiles on the watch can be swapped in and out using the Wear OS app on your smartphone, and again, there is nothing new to report here.
+The only difference is the custom watch Montblanc Summit Lite faces available in the app.
 I'm not saying the Wear OS lacks functionality: you get stuff like stress measurement, VO2 max estimation, smart notifications etc, among other features you can use.
-As well as that, the tiles can be customised in the app too, of which you can have five at a time displayed on the watch.
+As well as that, the tiles can be customised in the app, too, of which you can have five at a time displayed on the watch.

 To my surprise, sleep tracking was relatively accurate on the Montblanc Summit Lite, straight out of the box, it didn't need any time to adjust itself to my sleeping pattern.
-Sleep is recorded into and can be viewed in the Google Fit app, along with other health metrics. the Wear OS app is only used for watch settings, the rest is all delegated to Google Fit.
+Sleep is recorded and can be viewed in the Google Fit app, along with other health metrics.
+The Wear OS app is only used for watch settings; the rest is all delegated to Google Fit.